IshanKashyap01/Operating-Systems/Introduction to Memory Management/Dynamic Partitioning.md

 - Degree of multiprogramming is *variable* and generally *higher*

-- Any size of process can be assigned as long as enough free and contigious memory is available
+- Any size of process can be assigned as long as enough free and contiguous memory is available

 ## Example of External Fragmentation in Dynamic Partitioning

-- Suppose there are three contigious processes in the main memory where:
+- Suppose there are three contiguous processes in the main memory where:
   - First process is taking up 20% memory
   - Second process is taking up 50% memory
   - Third process is taking up 30% memory